fengyuanchen/cropper/README.md

     - `height`: the height of the cropped area
     - `rotate`: the rotated degrees of the image

-Get the cropped area data (base on the original image).
+Output the cropped area position and size data (base on the original image).

 ![a schematic diagram of data's properties](assets/img/data.jpg)